GoogleCloudPlatform/professional-services/examples/dataflow-dlp-hash-pipeline/README.md

 for this example.

-### Step 7: Deploy the pipeline to a template so our Cloud Function can run it
+### Step 7: Deploy the pipeline to a template, so our Cloud Function can run it

 ```
 make build